 Professor Rob Rakove

-Much is known of the Soviet invasion of Afghanistan in 1979; relatively little is known about the longer history of Soviet-Afghan relations or the Cold War in Afghanistan.
+Much is known of the Soviet invasion of Afghanistan in 1979, but relatively little is known about the longer history of Soviet-Afghan relations or the Cold War in Afghanistan.
 An undergraduate research assistant, fluent in Russian, with a deep interest in either Soviet history or contemporary Russian foreign policy, is sought for a summer research project.
 The research assistant will be asked to research, analyze, and translate Soviet records pertaining to Afghanistan.
-Our shared objective will be understanding the roots of Soviet involvement in Afghanistan during the Cold War, charting Moscow’s changing goals in and perceptions of the country, and - ultimately - grasping the deeper history of the 1979 invasion.
+Our shared objective will be understanding the roots of Soviet involvement in Afghanistan during the Cold War, charting Moscow’s changing goals in and perceptions of the country, and—ultimately—grasping the deeper history of the 1979 invasion.

 Professor Scott Sagan